Meet Our Team

 Emmanuel was born in Laval, France.
 He has been teaching since 1990 and has experience teaching every elementary grade level from Kindergarten through 5th grade.
 His leadership experience includes serving as Director of after-school programs and summer camps at a Denver private school.
 Emmanuel has lead academic project teams to build curricula for French schools in the U.S. and create a report card system for bilingual education, among other projects.
 In 1997, he completed a pedagogical and teacher trainer certificate program.
 When Emmanuel moved to Denver in 2001 with his family to join a bilingual school, he quickly became a passionate advocate for immersion education.

-Before coming to FASDenver, Agnès was a school principal and teacher for the French Ministry of Education in the town of Ugine in France.
+Agnès was a previously a school principal and teacher for the French Ministry of Education in the town of Ugine in France.
 She has been a teacher in public elementary schools for 22 years.
 She holds a Master’s in Sciences and Geology and has experience teaching children from preschool to 5th grade in multi-grade classes, which has given her great skills in differentiating her instruction based on each student’s needs.
 She also taught French as a foreign language to young Afghan refugees for two years.
 Agnès is passionate about exchanging best teaching practices with other colleagues and university researchers through a local group she co-created.
 Outside of school, Agnès enjoys traveling with her family and playing board games.

 Assistant Kindergarten Teacher